 Entities must determine whether an option to purchase additional goods and services is independent from the current contract.
 Discounted prices for future purchases act as evidence that a material right may exist for the customer, but significant judgement is required when analyzing each unique circumstance.

 Nonrefundable upfront fees are of particular importance to M&E entities and are often charged for setup and installation of services provided by the entity.
 If a material right is deemed to exist in a contract with nonrefundable upfront fees, a portion of the transaction price must be allocated to the material right and recognized over the period of time that the customer receives a benefit from the activation or installation.
 It is worth noting that the activation and/or installation fee is included in the transaction price.

 If a material right is deemed to exist, the standalone selling price of the right must be determined.
 There are two alternatives for determining this amount.
-The first is to estimate the price using significant judgement.
-The second option is a viable alternative only if 1) the goods provided originally and those provided upon the exercise of the option are similar and 2) the additional goods are provided under the same terms and conditions of the original contract.
+The first is to estimate the price, which would require significant judgement.
+A second option can be used only if 1) the goods provided originally and those provided upon the exercise of the option are similar, and 2) the additional goods are provided under the same terms and conditions of the original contract.
 If these two criteria are met, the entity would calculate the value of the option as follows: